Nillipilli/Zoo_API/README.md

 - **GET** /tasks/feeding
   - Description: Generate a feeding plan for all the animals.
 For every animal, calculate the next date for feeding and the person responsible for feeding.

+- **GET** /tasks/cleaning
+  - Description: Generate a cleaning plan for all the enclosures.
+For every enclosure, calculate the next date for cleaning and the person responsible for cleaning.